 This is a fully online class, so in order to achieve these outcomes, you must complete all the reading and writing assignments on time.
-That means learning how to use Canvas and engaging in the course on a regular basis.
+That means learning how to use Canvas, engaging in the course on a regular basis and submitting work on time.
 While you decide just when to login, you will have to complete all the discussions and reflections for a particular module by the time they are due.
-If you miss a deadline for either of these kinds of assignments, you won't get credit.
+If you miss a deadline for either of these kinds of assignments, you won't get credit because they are time sensitive.
 Think of the weekly discussions and reflections as the time you have to be in class.
 If you don't post, you've, in effect, missed class and can't make up the time.
 You will also be graded for your participation - how often you interact with the course.
 In order to do well, you need to regularly spend time accessing the content and completing your assignments.

+Please note: if you don't submit the first week's work on time, I will drop you to add students from my waitlist.
 If you stop engaging in the course for more than a week without contacting me, I will assume that you no longer intend to finish the class and I will drop you.
 If you are dropped, I will not be able to add you back.
-If you do not login the first week of class, I will drop you to add students from the waitlist.
-Finally, if you have stopped attending and are on my roster after the finally drop date of Friday, November 18, you will fail the class.
+Finally, if you have stopped attending and are on my roster after the finally drop date of Friday, November 15, you will fail the class.

-All assignments must be typed and in the required formats - MLA 8 for all formal graded essays.
+All assignments must be typed and in the required formats - MLA 9 for all formal graded essays (we will go over MLA 9 in the course).
 All graded essays must be have the required length, formatting and other requirements to pass.
 Any essays that are too short, off-topic, missing elements such as a Works Cited page or a Writing Reflection, will not be given credit.

 Essays and assignments that aren't properly uploaded to Canvas also won't receive credit.
-Always check to make sure your work can be viewed in speedgrader.
+Always check to make sure your work can be viewed in Speedgrader and that you submit your work in the proper file format (I only accept PDF and .doc(x)).
 Please note: I don't accept late essay assignments without prior approval.
 The day the assignment is due is too late.